ph-u/PhyBac_C-Capture/readmeH.md

 ![alt text](http://www.imperial.ac.uk/ImageCropToolT4/imageTool/uploaded-images/Blue-on-white--tojpeg_1495792235526_x1.jpg)

-# 2019-20 MRes CMEE Dissertation Project -- PokMan Ho
+# Carbon harvest maximised by a theoretical phytoplankton and bacteria system (2019-20 ICL CMEE MRes)

 This repository is the collection of scripts, programs and report(s) for the thesis project as a partial fulfillment of graduation requirement for the course.